 Fat transfers, in which fat is obtained from the patient’s body using liposuction, may be performed in an office surgical suite, an outpatient care center or a hospital.
 Local anesthesia is typically required.
 The removed fat is filtered to separate out the fat cells, which are then injected into the lips.

 With lip implants, synthetic implants are inserted through tiny incisions at the corners of the lips.
 Implant surgery is performed in an office surgical suite or an outpatient center.
 Local or general anesthesia is typically required.
 After the implants are inserted, the incisions are closed with stitches, and the implants remain in place permanently.

 After lip augmentation with injectables, patients typically experience mild discomfort and swelling for a few days; these side effects usually subside on their own.
 Most patients can return to work and other normal activities within 1 to 2 days after the procedure, although exercise and other strenuous activities should be avoided for a bit longer.
 Recovery from fat-transfer procedures and implants will take longer, usually up to two weeks.

 With injectables, patients usually require multiple treatments, over time (usually every 3 to 4 months), to maintain the desired results.
 Fat transfers often provide permanent results, but a percentage of fat may not take or be reabsorbed by the body, so touch-ups may be required.
 Lip implants provide permanent results.

 Plastic Surgery in Okatie

-For more information about facial plastic surgery, or any other service we offer, contact Dr. Smith today at 866.705.8940 or 843.705.8940.
+For more information about facial plastic surgery, or any other service we offer, contact Dr. Smith today at 843.705.8940.
 Our offices are located in South Carolina, serving the communities of Hilton Head, Bluffton, Beaufort and Okatie.
 We look forward to hearing from you!